-My introduction to Solvang, California Danish Town started way before I first stepped my foot on its ground.
-For years, unbelievable amount of praise in its address was bombarding me from different directions.
-Some people were praising Solvang for reviving their memories about their Europe vacations.
-Others were enjoying all the sweet goodies and wine that the city has in abundance.
-The conversations about this little Californian Denmark only ignited my curiosity.
+My introduction to Solvang, California Danish Town, had started way before I first stepped my foot on its ground.
+For years unbelievable amount of praise in its address had been bombarding me from different directions.
+Some people praised Solvang for reviving memories of their European vacations.
+Others enjoyed all the sweet goodies and wine that the city had in abundance.
+The conversations about this little California Denmark only ignited my curiosity.
 And as it happens quite often if not always, I had to see it for myself and compile a quick guide to Solvang along the way.

-Solvang, which means “sunny field” in Danish, was founded a little bit over 100 years ago by a group of Danes who traveled west in order to escape the Midwestern winters.
+Solvang, which means “sunny field” in Danish, was founded a little bit over 100 years ago by a group of Danes.
+These adventurers traveled west in order to escape Midwestern winters.
 Located in the Santa Ynez Valley, California Danish Town is just two hours away from Los Angeles.
-The village is notable for carrying on the Danish traditions.
-Wandering the streets of Solvang, you will admire the traditional Scandinavian farm-style architecture and windmills of all sizes that add a special charm to the city.
-If you are planning to visit the town in September, make sure to check the guide to Solvang along with town’s event schedule beforehand.
+The village is notable for carrying on Danish traditions.
+Wandering the streets of Solvang, you will admire traditional Scandinavian farm-style architecture and windmills of all sizes that add a special charm to the town.
+If you are planning to visit this little paradise in September, make sure to check any guide to Solvang along with town’s event schedule beforehand.
 You surely don’t want to miss the Danish Days annual festival and learn more about this Scandinavian culture.

-Start your day and tick off the first item on the guide to Solvang with a traditional Danish breakfast.
+Start your day and tick off the first item on this guide to Solvang with a traditional Danish breakfast.
 You won’t have any problems finding a place that offers a taste of Denmark here.
-Solvang has five authentic bakeries and more than thirty restaurants and cafes serving not only Danish but also international and traditional American cuisine.
-Make sure to try the famous aebleskiver, powdered sugar-dusted Danish pancake balls served with raspberry jam.
+Solvang has five authentic bakeries and more than thirty restaurants and cafes serving not only Danish but also international and traditional American cuisines.
+Make sure to try famous aebleskiver, powdered sugar-dusted Danish pancake balls served with raspberry jam.

-The afternoon agenda on our guide guide to Solvang comprise of continuous indulgent in Danish cuisine.
-Be sure to take advantage of a smorgasbord, a type of Scandinavian meal served buffet-style with multiple hot and cold dishes, and taste frikadeller (meatballs), medisterpolse (sausages), and rodkaal (red cabbage).
-As with the breakfast, your lunch choices are big since all these Danish delicacies are served in most of the restaurants of the city.
+The afternoon agenda on our guide guide to Solvang comprise of continuous indulgence in Danish cuisine.
+Be sure to take advantage of smorgasbord, a type of Scandinavian meal served buffet-style with multiple hot and cold dishes, and taste frikadeller (meatballs), medisterpolse (sausages) and rodkaal (red cabbage).
+As with the breakfast, your lunch choices are big since all these Danish delicacies are served in most of the restaurants of the town.

 The next item on our guide to Solvang is educational.
 Being intrigued by the beauty of the town, you might want to learn more about its history and tales.
-Solvang’s museums will give you a good overview of Danish history and heritage.
-You can start your museums’ tour by visiting the Elverhoj Museum of History and Art, the Hans Christian Andersen Museum, and the Solvang Vintage Motorcycle Museum with its collection of some of the most rare vintage and classic motorcycles.
-Slowly move to Old Mission Sant Ines that opens a panoramic view of the surrounding area.
+Solvang museums will give you a good overview of Danish history and heritage.
+You can start your museums tour by visiting the Elverhoj Museum of History and Art, the Hans Christian Andersen Museum and the Solvang Vintage Motorcycle Museum with its collection of some of the most rare vintage and classic motorcycles.
+Slowly move to Old Mission Sant Ines with panoramic view of the surrounding area.